OlegGorj/EurekaClient/README.md

 ## What does HelloWorld client do

-It prints the instance IP and port of the Hellow World.
+It prints the instance IP and port of the Hellow World. somehting like Hello World: helloWorld6:169.45.162.108:61841

 ## How to call this API from another API